 Relieving the symptoms of fever

 This page has information about relieving the symptoms of a fever.
 Having a fever can make you feel very unwell.
 You may feel hot, cold, shivery, washed out and sometimes have aches and pains.
 You may be worried about what is causing your fever.
-As well as treatment for the underlying cause of any infection, you need your fever symptoms treated to make you feel more comfortable.
+As well as treating the underlying cause of any infection, you need treatment for your fever symptoms.
+This can help you feel more comfortable.
 Bringing your temperature down can make a big difference to how you feel.

 Other things that can make you feel more comfortable include

 - Having a tepid bath or sponge down

 - Drinking lots of cold fluids or sucking ice chips

 - Opening the window or having a fan in the room

 - During periods of chills, change any wet bed linen and clothes to keep you warm and dry, and keep away from drafts